Reye's Syndrome - Medical Condition

 Nobody knows exactly what causes Reye’s syndrome.
 Most cases of Reye’s syndrome occur after a viral infection such as chickenpox or influenza and are concentrated around the flu season, in late fall and winter.

 The disease was first described in 1963, and since that time it has been noted that the vast majority of victims had been taking ASA or other products containing salicylates in the days before Reye’s developed.
-Research has failed to find any other consistent risk factor other than the use of ASA in the presence of a viral infection.
+Research has failed to find any other consistent risk factor other than the use of ASA in the presence of a viral infection, which increases the risk by as much as 35 times.
 We do know that Reye’s syndrome is not contagious.

 Reye’s syndrome usually occurs during or after a viral infection involving the airways.
 In most cases, the viral infection and fever will already be fading, though occasionally Reye’s appears just a few days into the infection.